opensearch-project/documentation-website/_about/quickstart.md

     opensearch-node1        "./opensearch-docker…"   opensearch-node1        running             0.0.0.0:9200->9200/tcp, 9300/tcp, 0.0.0.0:9600->9600/tcp, 9650/tcp
     opensearch-node2        "./opensearch-docker…"   opensearch-node2        running             9200/tcp, 9300/tcp, 9600/tcp, 9650/tcp
     ```
 1. Query the OpenSearch REST API to verify that the service is running.
-You should use `-k` (also written as `--insecure`) to disable host name checking because the default security configuration uses demo certificates.
+You should use `-k` (also written as `--insecure`) to disable hostname checking because the default security configuration uses demo certificates.
 Use `-u` to pass the default username and password (`admin:<custom-admin-password>`).
     ```bash
     curl https://localhost:9200 -ku admin:<custom-admin-password>
     ```